branchgabriel/fluid-boxes/README.md

 clone the project and bulid

+to install and run...

-if you don't have grunt
+if you don't have grunt, install it
 ========================
 ```
 npm install -g grunt-cli  // use sudo if you get errors
 ```

-go to this will install needed dependencies
+this will install needed dependencies
 ========================
 ```
 npm install